-Mom always said it was important to share, but we bet even she would be hard-pressed to hand over a small plate from any of these seven tapas spots, which are considered by many to be the best of their kind in Philadelphia.
+Mom always said it was important to share, but we bet even she would be hard-pressed to hand over a small plate from any of these seven tapas spots, which are considered by many to be the best restaurants of their kind in Philadelphia.

 Another tapas haunt from Iron Chef Jose Garces, Tinto shines a spotlight on tapas inspired by Spain's Basque region.
 The menu of small plates is augmented by a well-curated list of Spanish wines and ciders.

 For a post-meal sweet, walk across the street for a scoop of Italian gelato from Capogiro, one of Philly's best ice cream parlors and gelaterias.

 114 S 20th St, Philadelphia, PA 19103; (215) 665-9150

 Tria may be best known as one of Philly's most-loved wine bars, but this Euro-style bistro, which has locations in Rittenhouse Square and Washington Square West, is equally lauded for its menu of seasonally inspired small plates.
 Think fennel-roasted almonds, goat cheese and pesto bruschetta, and gourmet pressed sandwiches.

 Tria Rittenhouse: 123 S. 18th St., Philadelphia, PA 19103; Tria Wash West: 1137 Spruce St., Philadelphia, PA 19107

 Sultry lighting and sleek, modern decor define the space at this tapas bar-meets-cocktail lounge on Spruce Street.
 Small plates draw influence from the cuisines of the Mediterranean and Latin America, with paella, burgers and steaks rounding out the menu.
 (Take our advice and order the crispy Brussels sprouts.)

 1229 Spruce St, Philadelphia, PA 19107; (215) 790-9494